 - You might have to open the door/close the door to try to maintain the temperature, so it’s best to do this at home when you don’t need the oven for anything else.

-Mix/match fruit according to what you have on hand.
+- Mix and match the fruit according to what you have on hand.
 If two fruits taste good together fresh, then they’ll likely taste good together dried.
-I’m thinking mixed berries, coconut mango, cinnamon apple, peach raspberry.
+I’m thinking mixed blueberries and raspberries, coconut mango, cinnamon apple, peach raspberry, pear apple, and strawberry kiwi would all make delicious fruit leathers.

 Nutrition